 Finding that perfect drink to match your best recipes can be tricky.
 While a lot of drink and food pairing revolves around wine, beer can also make the perfect accompaniment to the right dish.

 Here are some of the best food and beer pairing combinations to help you get the most out of your recipes this year.

 Pilsner often carries a far more subtle flavor that beers or ales, and doesn’t bring as much of a bitter taste.
 It can also be quite sweet, and tends to be lighter than other types of beer.
 These qualities make it the ideal type of beer for dishes with a piquant edge to them.

-A lot of people might go choose to match lager with Mexican dishes like tacos, but I find pilsner a much better fit.
+A lot of people might choose to match lager with Mexican dishes like tacos or carnitas, but I find pilsner a much better fit.

 Try: The Crisp, by Sixpoint Brewery

 Cured Ham & Sausage: German Wheat Beer